ABSENCES AND ATTENDANCE

 The playground is available to you before and after school.
 Do not leave your children unattended and please be sure that younger siblings do not walk, play in or pick flowers from the flower beds.

-After lunch the children nap from 1:30-3:00.
-Children that are transitioning out of nap time and Kindergartners will work quietly with a teacher following a short rest time.
+After lunch, the children nap from 1:30-3:00.
+Children that are transitioning out of nap time and Kindergarteners will work quietly with a teacher following a short rest time.
 Please send a nap mat with an attached pillow that rolls up and is labeled with your child’s name.
 Check out Lillian Vernon’s Lilly’s Kids Personalized Reversible Nap Pad.
 Please, no sleeping bags, full-size pillows, or large resting mats.
 Your child may bring a very small stuffed animal or blankie for comfort.
 Storage for resting things is limited.
 We will have to send home items that are too large for our storage area.
-Bedding will be sent home to be laundered the last Friday of every month.
+Bedding will be sent home to be laundered on the last Friday of every month.
 If we are on a break the last Friday of the month it will be sent home the last Friday that school is in session that month.

 Enrollment Fees and supply fees are non-refundable.

 Some children have a hard time separating from their parents when transitioning to school.
 Just relax.
 You’ve made the decision to send your child to Montessori school, and you are both ready!
 Make it exciting and say goodbye quickly and lovingly to show your child that you trust the new environment and new teachers.
-Keeping goodbyes short and sweet once you’re inside the classroom is a good way to diminishes separation anxiety.
+Keeping goodbyes short and sweet once you’re inside the classroom is a good way to diminish separation anxiety.
 You should not help your child find his or her first work because all lessons are presented by the teacher.
 It’s the children’s classroom and they will make their own way.
 We are here to support you and your child.
 We are available to discuss any concerns you may have during this transition.
 If you or your child is upset at your leaving, just ask for a phone call.
 We will give you a call on your cell phone as soon as your child has settled into the day’s work.
 If for any reason your child is struggling, we will call you to share his or her emotional state.
 You’ll be surprised!
 The call that your child has stopped crying and is busy with his or her first work of the day usually comes within minutes!

 On the last Friday of the month, your child may bring something from home to share, but this is not required.
 Many children like to share a story.
 If your child does bring something from home to share, it must be educational.
 It could be a story, a photograph, a souvenir from a family vacation or event you attended, or something from nature.
 Children have plenty of time with their toys outside of school and they are only a distraction in the classroom.
 Please leave all the toys, dolls, costumes, sports equipment, weapons, etc. at home.